LeonardoBai12/LB-Tasks/README.md

 ## Documentation

 The documentation is automatically generated and published for every push to the main branch.\
-To access the documentation, download the _lb-meals-documentation_ file from the [Documentation](https://github.com/LeonardoBai12/LB-Tasks/actions/workflows/documentation_workflow.yml) action artifacts.
+To access the documentation, download the _Lb-Tasks-Documentation_ file from the [Documentation](https://github.com/LeonardoBai12/LB-Tasks/actions/workflows/documentation_workflow.yml) action artifacts.

 ## Coverage Report

 An unit test coverage report is generated and published for every push to the main branch.\
-To access the test coverage report, download the _lb-meals-coverage-report_ file from the [Coverage Report](https://github.com/LeonardoBai12/LB-Tasks/actions/workflows/coverage_report_worflow.yml) action artifacts.
+To access the test coverage report, download the _Lb-Tasks-Coverage-Report_ file from the [Coverage Report](https://github.com/LeonardoBai12/LB-Tasks/actions/workflows/coverage_report_worflow.yml) action artifacts.

 ## Demonstration